 There are many ways to thank donors beyond simple phone calls and emails.
 Consider using one of the 15 Creative Ways to Thank Donors from Classy.
 You could create a video that highlights the capital campaign’s progress or offer tours of your new building once it’s complete.
 Another meaningful way to thank donors is to send personalized, handwritten notes highlighting the importance of their gift.
 There are many great ways to make donors confident in their decision to support the organization.
 No matter which way you choose, a genuine thank you is the most effective way to keep donors loyal.

 Overcoming the challenge of launching a successful capital campaign is not an easy feat, but the support your nonprofit gains throughout the process is priceless.
 Cultivating meaningful relationships with your donors will last years beyond the capital campaign.
 By following these strategic steps, it will set your organization up for success by allowing you to gain community support and accomplish your mission even further.

-Editor’s note: This blog is intended as a general overview.
-For professional guidance and support in developing a capital campaign, please call us at 216-465-2043 or email firstname.lastname@example.org.
+NOTE: This blog is intended as a general overview.
+For professional guidance and support in developing a capital campaign, email us at firstname.lastname@example.org.